Bamboo Flooring FAQ

 Question: I have a master bedroom and a joining hall wall I intend to refloor with bamboo.
 It's now carpet over concrete.
 The question is about pattern direction design.
 The hallway is joined to the side of the bedroom like a T of sorts.
 The hall joins the bedroom on one of the long walls.
 The bedroom is about 15x13.
 The hall is about 4x12.
 That hall has a bathroom near the entrance but then it joins another hallway at a 90 angle.
 I don't really want to have two different directions of patterns so I'm thinking of installing the floor lengthwise in the hallway and continuing it into the bedroom the same direction even though the room is not long in that direction.
 What do you think?
 Thanks!

 Reply: I've never been fond of the look of hardwood running the short dimension of a hallway.
 Makes it look cut-up for lack of a better word.
-You're headed in the right direction.
+Have you considered a diagonal look?